suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/13-azure-openai.md

 ### Review

 In this lab, you have completed:
-- Provisioned Provision an Azure OpenAI resource
+- Provisioned an Azure OpenAI resource
-- Deploying and Interact with Language Generation Model
+- Deployed and Interact with Language Generation Model
-- Exploring Image Generation with DALL-E
+- Explored Image Generation with DALL-E
+- Used the *Chat* playground to work with the model
+- Used the *DALL-E* playground to generate images

 ## You have successfully completed this lab.